profoundinventions/php-houdini/filters.rst

 with `get` and also contain `foo` somewhere in the name will be promoted.

 You can also combine multiple filters explicitly with the ``AllFilters`` class.
-This isn't useful though unless you are :ref:`combining filters <combining-filters-with-logical-or-and-logical-and>`
+This isn't useful though unless you are :ref:`combining filters <combining-filters>` with each other.

 Using multiple filters (with logical OR)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~